Talkala logo

 • Only available while your available balance is zero.

-• Call length is hard-capped at 60 seconds.
+• Call length is capped at 60 seconds.

 • Even a short connected call under 60 seconds consumes the offer (because billing rounds up to one full minute).

-• The offer is consumed only when an eligible call actually settles as a billed connected call.
+• The offer is used only when an eligible call connects and receives a final charge.

-• Email verification, one-active-call enforcement, destination policy, and rate limits still apply.
+• Email verification, one-active-call rules, destination rules, and too-many-attempt limits still apply.

 billingSupport review required